Topological phase transitions of semimetal states in effective field theory models: Review of Weyl and nodal line semimetals in effective field theory

 where $\psi$ is a single Dirac spinor, and a time-reversal odd axial gauge field $b_{\mu}$ is introduced.
 The term $\slashed X = \gamma^\mu X_\mu$, where $\gamma^\mu$ are the Dirac matrices, and $\gamma_5 = i \gamma_0\gamma_1\gamma_2\gamma_3$ allows us to define left- or right-handed spinors via $(1\pm\gamma_5)\psi = \psi_{L,R}$. $\slashed{A}\equiv\gamma^\mu A_\mu$, and $A_\mu$ is the electromagnetic gauge potential.
 Tuning the ratio between the mass parameter $M$ and the time-reversal symmetry breaking parameter $b$, there exists a topological phase transition from a Weyl semimetal to a trivial semimetal across a critical Dirac semimetal.
 Without loss of generality, we could choose $\vec{b}$ to be in the $y$ direction so that the two Weyl nodes in the Weyl semimetal phase are separated in the $k_y$ direction of the momentum space.
 The locations of two Weyl nodes are shown in the left panel of Fig.\ref{fig:wsm}.

 When $|b|>|M|$ the spectrum is ungapped.
 There is a band inversion in the spectrum and at the crossing points the wave function is described by one of the Weyl fermions.
 The separation of the Weyl points in momentum space is given by $2\sqrt{b^2-M^2}$ along the direction indicated by the vector $\mathbf{b}$.
 At low energies it is described by the effective theory with the Lagrangian of the form (\ref{eq1}) with $M_\mathrm{eff} =0$ and $\mathbf{b}_{\text{eff}} = \sqrt{b^2-M^2}\mathbf{e}_y$.
 For $|b|<|M|$ the system is gapped with gap $2 M_\mathrm{eff} = 2(|M|-|b|)$.
-The phases of this topological phase transition is shown in Fig.\ref{fig:wsm} and more details could be found in \cite{Landsteiner:2015pdh,Landsteiner:2015lsa}.
+The phases of this topological phase transition is shown in Fig.\ref{fig:wsm} and more details could be found in \cite{Landsteiner:2015pdh,Landsteiner:2015lsa}\footnote{Note that here the phases are named based on the value of the corresponding topological invariants, specifically the Chern numbers.
+In the Weyl semimetal phase, the bands cross at the Weyl point, resulting in non-zero Chern numbers.
+This differs from gapped topological systems where the band structure only closes at the phase transition points.}.